 @chromium-browser --noerrdialogs --kiosk --incognito --disable-pinch

 This will automatically start the browser in Kiosk mode, disable the pinch to zoom and the history swipe function.

 Within the project files, you will find a folder /usr/bin/ that contains a script called mutebeep.py.
 The installation is happening later on.
 When you already added the buzzer, you will notice it will make noise when the system boots.
 The reason for it is, that it is low active and the output of GPIO pin 23 has to be on level high to make buzzer silent.
 This is done by the mutebeep.py script.

 We add it to the rc.local file located in /etc/:

 The next step is optional if you would like to change the systems hostname using the raspi-config program:

-Currently the system is obtaining its IP-Address by dhcp.
-If you would like to assign a static one, please do this steps:
+Currently, the system is obtaining its IP-Address by dhcp.
+If you would like to assign a static one, please do this step:

-Talking about time, it would be always a good idea to make the terminal sync the local time against a time server.
-If you are in an AD domain you could use any domain controller for it or use one on the internet, if the system is allowed to communicate directly to outside.
+Talking about time, it would always be a good idea to make the terminal sync the local time against a time server.
+If you are in an AD domain, you could use any domain controller for it or use one on the internet, if the system is allowed to communicate directly outside.

-If you are in a proxy environment, you may find this link usefuel, it shows how to configure the Raspbian:
+If you are in a proxy environment, you may find this link useful, it shows how to configure the Raspbian:

-After downloading and unzipping the project, you will have three folder.
+After downloading and unzipping the project, you will have three folders.